 Given the "Hi Chillun!" at the top of their ad, I am assuming that this was a very folksy run business.

-Highlighted and in italics will be the prices that they posted in this February 21, 1957 page of the Corpus Christi Times newspaper.
+Ready for the prices?
+This is what was posted in this February 21, 1957 page of the Corpus Christi Times newspaper.

 LOOK WHAT A NICKEL WILL BUY